ksarkies/XBee-Acquisition/XBee-node-test-pc/README.md

 Add all global variables as static.
 Add also any include files needed.
 These should not contain references to any processor specific libraries or functions.

+ISRs need to be changed to a function call and means to activate them devised.
+For the timer in this example, an added call in the main loop to a function to tick off millisecond counts is sufficient.

 xbee.cpp is a file associated with the code under test, which has been copied from the library directory with its extension changed from c to cpp to satisfy the g++ compiler (otherwise it is not correctly linked).